Gunjan909/census_fastapi_githubactions/starter/model_card_template.md

     Saving and loading the trained model with pickle

+    Testing the model on various slices of data

-Evaluation is performed on a held-out test set with standard classification metrics.
+Evaluation is performed on a held-out test set with standard classification metrics, as well as on various slices of data.

 ## Intended Use